frederic-perez/AmE-dictionary/data/idioms.md

 __be rushed off (one’s) feet__ :dart: To be exceptionally busy, especially to an exhausting or exasperating degree; to be made to work very hard and very quickly. _We have three parties of 40 scheduled for the dining room this evening, so all of our servers are going to be rushed off their feet._
 __be shown the ropes__ To be taught how to do or perform a job, task, or activity; to have explained or demonstrated how something is done.
 __be sitting pretty__ To be in an ideal living situation (typically because one is financially comfortable), or in an advantageous position. _With all the money you inherited from Aunt Myrtle, you’ll be sitting pretty for the rest of your life._
+__be something to (something)__ To have some degree of importance, truth, or value. _You know, there might be something to all this “positive thinking” you keep going on about._ _The detective initially brushed off the pattern as nothing but coincidence, but after it started appearing at each and every crime scene, he began to think there was something to it._
 __be square (with one)__ To no longer be in dispute or disagreement with one; to not be indebted to one anymore. _Look, if you just help me get this job, we’ll be square._
 __be still in the game__ To remain a contender for success despite setbacks or difficulties.
 __be two/three etc years someone’s junior__ :three: To be younger than someone else by a particular amount. _Diane is 12 years her husband’s junior._ _His remarriage at the age of 46 to a girl some thirty years his junior took place in February 1386._